Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Conclusions

 \section{Conclusions}

-In this manuscript, we develop a framework to interpret any single neuron in neural network latent spaces in the form of a symbolic equation.
+In this manuscript, we developed a framework to interpret any single neuron in neural network latent spaces in the form of a symbolic equation.
 It is based on employing symbolic search to find a symbolic tree that exhibits the same normalized gradients as the examined latent space neuron.
+The approach is suitable to interpret all kinds of neural networks applied to structured data within settings where concepts are formulated as scalar equations, like in science.
+The approach is limited by the expressibility of symbolic search algorithms and the challenge of isolating single neurons through bottlenecks or disentanglement.

 We justify this procedure by defining an equivalence class of functions encoding the same concept, in which the membership criterion is that all members have parallel gradients at every point on the data manifold.
 Through this procedure, we enable the extraction of concepts encoded by latent space models.

 We demonstrate the power of our approach by interpreting Siamese networks tasked with discovering invariants of matrices and conserved quantities of dynamical systems.
-We are able to uncover the correct equations in all of our examples.
+We are able to uncover the correct equations or very good approximations in all of our examples.
 It is important to note that the symbolic search algorithm sometimes made clever approximations.
 For example, the anharmonic potential was summarized by an exponential function whose Taylor expansion agrees to fourth order in $x$.
-Further, the approach simplified expressions, for example, the term $2\exp(x+1)$ was transformed into $\exp(x+1+\ln(2))\approx\exp(x+1.684)$.

 It is impossible to compare our results to other methods because our approach is the only general method that allows for the extraction of concepts encoded in latent spaces in closed form.
 As we have seen, sometimes the latent space encodings are approximately linearly correlated with the human-readable ground truth concept.
 In these cases, it is possible to retrieve the expression with traditional symbolic or polynomial regression.
 However, this is not the general case.
-It is important to note that there might exist publication bias towards linear encodings, since non-linear encodings cause traditional interpretations to fail.
+It is important to note that there might exist publication bias towards linear encodings, where direct symbolic or polynomial regression methods accidentally succeed.

 The pathways to scientific understanding via interpretable machine learning might lead down different roads.
 On one side there are inherently interpretable ML models, like PCA or support vector machines.
 On the other side, there are powerful artificial neural networks, which are difficult to interpret.
 Further, there is a middle ground implementing layers resembling symbolic calculations inside artificial neural networks.
 Until recently, none of these approaches was able to truly discover human-readable concepts from latent space models.
 We hope that through our approach many scientists will understand the potential discoveries that their latent space models might make.